Penetration Testing Companies in the U.S. (2025 Guide)

 13. Cloud Penetration Testing: Focuses on vulnerabilities in cloud environments, be it Infrastructure as a Service (PaaS), Platform as a Service (PaaS), or Software as a Service (SaaS) setups.

-14. IoT Penetration Testing: Focuses on vulnerabilities in Internet of Things devices, which can range from smart home appliances to industrial control systems
+14. IoT Penetration Testing: Focuses on vulnerabilities in Internet of Things devices, which can range from smart home appliances to industrial control systems.

 What are the Benefits of Penetration Testing?